bytedance/videx/README.md

 Specify connection methods for original database and videx-stats-server.
 Collect statistics from original database, save to intermediate file, then import to VIDEX database.

-> - If VIDEX-MySQL starts separately rather than installing plugin on target-MySQL, users can specify `VIDEX-MySQL` address via `--videx`
+> - If VIDEX-Optimizer starts separately rather than installing plugin on target-MySQL, users can specify `VIDEX-Optimizer` address via `--videx`
-> - If VIDEX-Server starts separately rather than deploying on VIDEX-MySQL machine, users can specify `VIDEX-Server` address via `--videx_server`
+> - If VIDEX-Server starts separately rather than deploying on VIDEX-Optimizer machine, users can specify `VIDEX-Server` address via `--videx_server`
 > - If users have generated metadata file, specify `--meta_path` to skip collection

 Command example: